M268816/power-repo/notes/OEE Algorithm.md

 );
 ```

-This algoritm collects all constraint data for evey line and catalog, so when gathering the overall OEE it *DOES NOT* average out the constraint data.
+This algorithm collects all constraint data for every line and catalog, so when gathering the overall OEE it *DOES NOT* average out the constraint data.
 This makes the overall OEE2 algorithm the most accurate way to display OEE2.

 ```cs
 constraint_setting: